thanhphongtran/sro_notification/app/config/README.md

     update_template="📝 {update_prefix}Update {update_number} | {created_at}",
     bullet_templates={
         "initial_sro_report": '🔍 SRO US received a report stating "{alert_title}".',
-        "team_engaged": "👥 The {team_name} team has engaged to investigate the incident.", "team_has": "👥 The {team_name} team has",
+        "team_engaged": "👥 The {team_name} team has been engaged to investigate the incident.", "team_has": "👥 The {team_name} team has",
         "downgraded": "⬇️ The severity of this incident has been downgraded to a SEV {new_severity}.", "resolved": "✅ This incident is resolved.",